22santka/fguipg/README.md

 Tier 1
 - [x] Fix crashes for fresh installs
 - [x] Check and download program requirements automatically on startup
-- [ ] Support for more video file types, beyond just ".mp4"
 - [ ] Allow support for more video file types

 Tier 2